The Shooting of Dan McGrew (1924 film)

-The Shooting of Dan McGrew is an extant 1924 American silent drama film directed by Clarence G. Badger.
+The Shooting of Dan McGrew is a 1924 American silent drama film directed by Clarence G. Badger.
 It was final film to be distributed by Metro Pictures, the film is based on the 1907 poem "The Shooting of Dan McGrew" written by Robert W. Service.

 Plot

 As described in a film magazine review, the theater troupe of which Lou Lorraine is leading dancer is successful in South America, but she urges her husband Jim to leave there for the sake of their two-year-old boy named after his father, Jim.
 One day, a man nicknamed "Dangerous Dan" McGrew offers to put Lou on the New York City stage.
 He worsts Jim in a fight and Lou runs away with him.
 She swears on staying faithful to her husband, promising to earn money so Jim and her son can come to New York.
 Jim takes his son to New York, encounters McGrew, who escapes from him.
 Lou and McGrew go to Alaska where she becomes a decoy in the Malamute saloon.
 Jim learns that Lou was duped by her abductor.
 He follows them to the Klondike, shoots and kills McGrew, and husband, wife, and child are reunited.